UnicoLab/FlowyML/docs/core/steps.md

     threshold: float,     # From context
     normalize: bool = True  # From context (with default) ):
-    # UniFlow injects context parameters based on names and types
+    # flowyml injects context parameters based on names and types
     ...
 ```